0polymer0/Math-of-computer-science-notes/README.md

 # Math-of-computer-science-notes

-Notes for computer science class
+These notes will contain the basic mathematics of a computer science curriculum accessible to middle schoolers.